How to apply?

 - Investigate course contents to ensure they meet your expectations

-- Ensure you meet the course entry requirements i.e IELTS or course pre-requisites
+- Ensure you meet the course entry requirements i.e IELTS (or equivalent) or course pre-requisites

-- Research other background information such as cost of living, accommodation, transport, weather etc.
+- Research other background information such as cost of living, accommodation, transport, weather and so forth

 OASIS online applications